elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

       Allow from all

 I had to allow the **/usr/local/bin** directory to allow CGI Execution from Apache, since that is where the **php-fpm** binary resided.
-Maybe I was doing it wrong, but I couldn&#8217;t get it working any other way.
-For some reason, I didn&#8217;t like that.
-There is a actually an excellent article on securing all of this: &#8220;<a href="http://e.metaclarity.org/268/httpdsuexecchrootfastcgiphp/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://e.metaclarity.org/268/httpdsuexecchrootfastcgiphp/']);">Apache httpd + suEXEC + chroot + FastCGI + PHP</a>&#8220;.
+Maybe I was doing it wrong, but I couldn't get it working any other way.
+For some reason, I didn't like that.
+There is a actually an excellent article on securing all of this: "<a href="http://e.metaclarity.org/268/httpdsuexecchrootfastcgiphp/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://e.metaclarity.org/268/httpdsuexecchrootfastcgiphp/']);">Apache httpd + suEXEC + chroot + FastCGI + PHP</a>".
 But remember, I like simplicity :).
-Let me re-phrase that: I don&#8217;t mind complex setups, as long as there is a pay off.
+Let me re-phrase that: I don't mind complex setups, as long as there is a pay off.

 So I set up Apache with **mod_fastcgi** and forwarded that to **php-fpm**.
 The only thing I changed for **php-fpm** was the following: